 A Look at Young Gus

 Summer is a great time to catch up on reading.
-There’s not any real football news out there, so writers tend to dig deeper for stories than during the season.
+There’s not any real football news out there, so rs tend to dig deeper for stories than during the season.
 That often means uncovering old photos of coaches and looking deeper into the lives of former Auburn players.
 Below are some great stories trending on the web…

 As Jerry points out, the hurry up offense is not the only thing that Malzahn moves quickly on.
 While at Henderson, he was the only married player on the team.